KTH/devops-course/README.md

 ## Grading

 To pass the course, the student has to collect 4 grades:
-* the grades are in category: "presentation", "demo", "essay", "competition entry", "open", "development" (choose four out of six, at most one in the same category, it is not necessary to cover everything)
+* the grades are in category: "presentation", "demo", "essay", "competition entry", "open" (choose four out of them, at most one in the same category, it is not necessary to cover everything)
 * the student proposes a category and a topic, which is discussed and accepted by the TA.
 The proposal is made as a pull-request on this repository.
 * in each category, there are suggested topics, listed on issues in this repository (for instance [#9](https://github.com/KTH/devops-course/issues/9) lists topics about testing)
 * each grading category, there is a grading form, which explains how to pass / pass with distinction.